 Children benefit from an environment which meets their needs.
 They are able to access a variety of resources indoors and are familiar with the lay out of the play area.
 Children are comfortable and have suitable furniture to use when playing.
-The play area is used for most activities; messy play, creating cards or paintings to take home, playing with toys and general free play.
-The living area is available for bigger toys also and the child minder has maximized the space available to the children.
-Although the garden is small children do play outside in good weather with supervision.
+The play area is used for most activities playing with toys and general free play and messy play sticking, gluing, painting or play doh takes place on the kitchen table.
+The garden needs a complete renovation and the childminder has applied for a grant from the council which she is confident will come through ready for the summer.